High blood pressure: what treatments work?

 You'll need regular appointments with your doctor to check on your blood pressure and your treatments.

-Some people get side effects from these medicines.
+Some people get side effects from these medications.
 Talk to your doctor if you are getting any problems.
-You may be able to take a different type of medicine, or a lower dose of one or more medicines.
+You may be able to take a different type of medication, or a lower dose of one or more medications.

-Some medicines come as a combination tablet of several drugs, which some people find easier to take.
+Some medications come as a combination pill of several drugs, which some people find easier to take.

-Don’t stop taking your medicines without talking to your doctor.
+Don’t stop taking your medications without talking to your doctor.
 Most people are able to find treatments that work for them with few, if any, side effects.

-Below we've listed some of the more common side effects from blood pressure medicines.
+Below we've listed some of the more common side effects from blood pressure medications.

 ACE inhibitors: a dry cough, dizziness (especially the first time you take them), or kidney problems.